November 21, 2024

 Ben D’Antonio, manager of transmission strategy and economic analysis for Eversource Energy, stressed the need to develop transmission solutions to add “certainty and clarity” to the process of interconnecting offshore wind projects.

-He expressed hope that state-level efforts to reform permitting and siting procedures, coupled with FERC’s new interconnection requirements, will eventually help to speed up development timelines, which currently take about a decade for offshore wind projects.
+He expressed hope that state-level efforts to reform permitting and siting procedures, coupled with FERC’s new interconnection requirements, eventually will help to speed up development timelines, which currently take about a decade for offshore wind projects.

-While developers currently have limited insight on where the best places to interconnect are, D’Antonio advocated for a more proactive transmission development approach.
+While developers have limited insight on where the best places to interconnect are, D’Antonio advocated for a more proactive transmission development approach.
 He floated the idea of charging a fixed fee for projects to interconnect so developers could “know ahead of time what it’s going to cost to interconnect.”

 “We want to try out this ‘build it and they will come’ approach,” D’Antonio added.
 “There’s no transition without transmission.”

 This year, FERC approved a proposal from ISO-NE and the New England states that would enable the states to make transmission investments to meet long-term needs, including needs associated with new offshore wind generation.
 (See FERC Approves New Pathway for New England Transmission Projects.)
-The six New England states also recently won a $389 million Department of Energy grant that will be largely dedicated to building substations to connect offshore wind to the grid.
+The six New England states also recently won a $389 million Department of Energy grant that largely will be dedicated to building substations to connect offshore wind to the grid.
 (See DOE Announces $2.2B in Grid Resilience, Innovation Awards.)

 Kimmell echoed D’Antonio’s comments about the need for proactive transmission planning, saying a line-by-line approach to transmission solutions makes sense for the initial projects coming online, but not for the next wave.